NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

   })
 ```

-the `beforeEach` call creates a new `container` each time and appends it to `document.body`

-the `afterEach` call will call `ReactDOM.unmountComponentAtNode(container)` which will trigger the unmount of components and `componentWillUnmount`,
-removes the container from the DOM and set the variable back to null (should not be necessary due to `beforeEach` overriding it again, but this is to make sure nobody can read the state of the DOM as the time this this test was run by mistake)
+The `beforeEach` call creates a new `container` each time and appends it to `document.body`.
+The `afterEach` call will call `ReactDOM.unmountComponentAtNode(container)` which will trigger the unmount of components and all `componentWillUnmount` liecycle hooks, removes the container from the DOM and set the variable back to `null`.
+Please note that setting the `containr` variable to `null` should not be necessary due to `beforeEach` overriding it again, but this is to make sure nobody can read the state of the DOM.

-## Testing a Stateful Component
+### Testing a stateful component

 ```jsx
 /* ######## setup code above ######## */